 - Organisation constitution and evidence of the type of organisation you are - Details of the asset being requested and what type of transfer i.e. ownership, management, leasing or use - What you intend to use the asset for - A business plan of how you propose to fund the purchase/lease of the asset and the ongoing associated revenue costs.
-You should also provide an indicative price - What benefits you believe this will bring to your community e.g. economic, regeneration, health, social wellbeing, environmental or whether it will tackle inequalities - You need to outline and demonstrate community support for the ATR
+You should also provide an indicative price - What benefits you believe this will bring to your community e.g. - Narrowing socio-economic gaps and reducing inequalities - Enhancing economic growth and development opportunities - Supporting community regeneration efforts - Improving public health initiatives - Advancing social wellbeing programs